DanielTrupp/DanielTrupp.github.io/essays/design-patterns.md

 ### When and Where are they Used

 As mentioned before, it is possible for individuals to use design patterns before they know what a design pattern is.
 I myself only learned the concept last week but I have applied them throughout my time programming.
+Throughout academia, computer science professors will impart onto students a way of writing certain code.
+In pretty much every class I've taken, professors have stressed the idea that while there are many ways to solve a problem, some are better than others.
+In fact there's an entire class on algorithms taught at this university, the goal to impart good algorithm design skills.